Main illustration: Sean Suchara

 - Revenue sold per rep

-Measuring the sales KPIs that matter – 6 types
+Measuring the sales KPIs that matter – 6 types of metrics

 While there are infinite metrics we could track and many more that we do track, these are the ones we feel are critical to driving growth and efficiency.